 In general, most patients recover quite quickly from eyelid surgery.
 You will be bruised and swollen for the first week, and if you have sutures, they will need to stay in for 7-10 days.
 Patients should be back to their daily activities within 3-7 days.

-To find out more about a blepharoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about a blepharoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.